RETURN TO HOME PAGE

 1. Philosophers say there's something anti-rational about religion.
 A world-view incorporating faith is intellectually suspect.

 2. Religious people say philosophy corrupts faith.
-Makes it cold and intellectual or leads to unbelief.
+Makes it cold and intellectual, or it's too humanistic, or it leads to unbelief.

 C. Au contraire!